 Fitness doesn’t happen in a vacuum; for isolated seniors or those who simply don’t go out much, a group exercise program provides additional social opportunities.
 Lack of social interaction can lead to depression and other mental health problems in seniors; a regular class or program can help your loved one get fit and stay connected to others in the community.
 For vibrant, happy seniors, a class offers the chance to check in with friends, stay mobile and attain the benefits of an active lifestyle, all in one place.

 A healthy, active, mobile senior is more likely to have a good amount of muscle mass and bone density – and less likely to be injured during a fall.
-According to the National Council on Aging (NCOA), about 25% of adults over the age of 65 will fall each year; encouraging your senior loved one to stay fit and active can reduce their risk of falling or being injured after a fall.
+According to the CDC, about 28% of adults over the age of 65 will fall each year; encouraging your senior loved one to stay fit and active can reduce their risk of falling or being injured after a fall.